alteryx/open_source_demos/predict-daily-temperature/README.md

 ## Results

 The results of the three pipelines built in this tutorial can be seen below.
-Overall, we see that models that employ more specialized feature engineering can perform better than baseline models, and we can achieve similar results using both Featuretools and EvalML.
+Overall, we see that models that employ more specialized feature engineering can perform better than baseline models, and we can achieve similar results using either Featuretools or EvalML.

 <p align="center">
 <img width=50% src="figures/compare_models.png" alt="compare models" />
 </p>

-Featuretools provides a high level of customizability at the feature engineering step, and allows users to generate a wide array of time series features that can be specific to their use case.
+Featuretools provides a high level of customizability at the feature engineering step, which allows users to generate a wide array of time series features that can be specific to their use case.
 On the other hand, EvalML simplifies the entire modeling process from feature engineering to generating multiple pipelines to providing different ways of analyzing model performance.

 ## Running the tutorial